Dr Adrian Curtin

 - I have served as peer reviewer for publishers and journals such as Routledge, Palgrave, Comparative Drama, Journal of Interdisciplinary Voice Studies, and Theatre & Performance Design.

 I work to advance my students’ intellectual, creative, and personal development by offering provocations, listening to what is said and not said, and creating a relaxed, yet focused, learning environment.
 I design modules that relate to my research interests and specialisms.
 In 2017, I was nominated for a University of Exeter Students' Guild award for research-inspired teaching.
-I am a Fellow of the Higher Education Academy.
+I am a Senior Fellow of the Higher Education Academy.

 I joined the department in 2012, having previously worked at the University of Lincoln.
 I did my doctoral training at Northwestern University, where I was a Presidential Fellow, and completed the Interdisciplinary Ph.D. in Theatre and Drama programme in 2011.
 I have also studied at Boston College and University College Cork.
 I am originally from Cork, a city full of hills, and now live in another city full of hills.